 How Often To Do Cardio For Weight Loss?

 The more intense you exercise the more weight you can expect to lose as a result of your exercise.

 If you’re obese, overweight, or just out of shape to the point that high intensity interval training is too much for you to handle, that’s perfectly fine.

 You can stick to slow, regular conventional exercise and still burn fat, even though it may not be the best.

 As you burn fat and lose excess pounds, there’s a good chance that you will get your body in better shape to increase the intensity of your workouts.

 And that’s where the magic happens!

 How Intense Can You Exercise?

-It’s important to note that the higher the intensity of your cardio sessions, the shorter the workout needs to be and the fewer times you need to work out a week.
+It’s important to note that the higher the intensity your sessions, the shorter the workout needs to be and the fewer times you need to work out a week.

-For example, if you use HIIT cardio in your workouts you could reduce the time to as littles 4 minutes a day.
+For example, if you use HIIT cardio in your workouts you could reduce the time to as little as 4 minutes a day.